CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 From release to release, we strive to keep the public Cesium API stable but also maintain mobility for speedy development and to take the API in the right direction.
 As such, we sparingly deprecate and then remove or replace parts of the public API.

 A `@private` API is considered a Cesium implementation detail and can be broken immediately without deprecation.

+An `@experimental` API is subject to breaking changes in future Cesium releases without deprecation.
+It allows for new experimental features, for instance implementing draft formats.

 A public identifier (class, function, property) should be deprecated before being removed.
 To do so: